George8918/flatiron-phase2-project/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+back-end:

+1. Clone the repository to your local machine.
+2. Install the dependencies.
+3. Set up the environment variables.

+## Usage

+1. Start the backend server.
+2. The backend server will start running on `http://localhost:3000`.
+3. User can use "https://flatiron-phase2-project-cuisineapp.netlify.app/" to access the web page.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).